logzio/cloudwatch-metrics-helpers/README.md

 # Cloudwatch Metric Stream

-Deploy this integration to send metrics from your CloudWatch to Logz.io.
+Deploy this integration to send your CloudWatch metrics to Logz.io.

 ## Overview

 This integration creates a Kinesis Data Firehose delivery stream that links to your CloudWatch metrics stream and then sends the metrics to your Logz.io account.
 It also creates a Lambda function that adds AWS namespaces to the metric stream, and a Lambda function that collects and ships the resources' tags.

 ## Instructions